 Back on the mainland, sophisticated, contemporary Blue Pointe Oyster Bar & Seafood Grill serves everything from Maine scallops and imported cold-water oysters to more than a dozen types of fish such as black grouper, salmon and walleye.
 It is located in the Bell Tower Shops in Fort Myers, which is gaining a reputation as a dining destination.
 Besides Blue Pointe, fine-dining restaurants include Bistro 41, DaRuMa and Cru, as well as a variety of establishments offering burgers, pizza, pasta, coffee and ice-cream.
-Another location in the heart of Fort Myers is the No.4 best barbeque restaurant in the US, Reuben’s Smoke House.
-The highly regarded Fort Myers 11:Eleven Café is known for its all fascinating twists on childhood favorites and the ability for the customers to completely customize their meal.
+Another location in the heart of Fort Myers is the highly regarded 11:Eleven Café.
+It's known for its all fascinating twists on childhood favorites and the ability for the customers to completely customize their meal.

 The Bubble Room is Florida’s most outrageous and unique restaurant.
 This location is sure to fill up every customer with the large portion sizes and endless desert trays.
 The outstanding decorations and music are sure to create an amazing memory.